PaycheckCalculatorOnline logo

 Net in LA after income taxes and rent: ~$20,700/yr

 The Austin worker has nearly double the annual discretionary income of their LA counterpart on the same salary.
+That's the financial reality behind the California-to-Texas migration trend that's been playing out for the past decade.

 Moving to Texas: What to Know for Your First Paycheck